 Mission Codename Don't cry for me Iberia

-…and make it California.
 Sorry, Spain and Portugal - we appreciate that crisp racy style too but WHOA, this has all the intensity of a double serving of pre-workout without the jittery heart-pounding part.
-It’s Albariño like you’ve never had, with some extra weight, a little creaminess, and a stack of riper fruit.
+It’s Albariño like you’ve never had, with some extra weight, a little creaminess, and STACKS of ripe fruit.
 It’s like tropical Skittles but in liquid form.
 And without all that Red #40 and high fructose corn syrup.

 What we mean is this is truly unlike any white you’ve had.
 We don’t care if you like big buttery Chards, laser-focused White Burgs, or something in between.
 This stuff will blow you away.
 Unfortunately, we don’t have scratch and lick screens (*yet) so you need to trust us on this one.